 Electric and Hybrid Car Market Analysis is our exclusive report.
 In the current trend, there is a general view regarding the electric vehicle that these models of vehicles are becoming very relevant in the global context.
 But in a pragmatic manner, India is a long way off from seeing any wide-spread adoption of electric vehicles.
-This might be true regarding the passenger cars segment where most of the global focus is concentrated.
+This might be true regarding the passenger car segment where most of the global focus is concentrated.
 There is a certain belief among the consumer that all other vehicle segments will see the electric vehicle to be adopted in a much faster manner than expected.
 The economics regarding the electric vehicles is working out to be far better than the internal combustion engines and that too even without any incentives.

 We expect the diffusion of electric vehicles into the market will increase significantly in the next few years.
-The benefit of owning an electric vehicle compared to an internal combustion engine vehicle are increasing significantly.
-ACG forecast that the Indian electric car market will have improved market share of 30 to 35 percent in the passenger vehicle segment.
+The benefit of owning an electric vehicle compared to an internal combustion engine vehicle is increasing significantly.
+ACG forecast that the Indian electric car market will have an improved market share of 30 to 35 percent in the passenger vehicle segment.
 The Indian electric car market is expected to reach a sale rate of USD 11.8 billion by the year 2030.
 The electric car industry is expected to register 87 percent CAGR from the year 2019 to the year 2030.

 There are development and innovation in every step of vehicle segment development.
-The hydrogen fuel cell car is the next technology which has been developed and which will replace the BEV in the coming years.
+The hydrogen fuel cell car is the next technology that has been developed and which will replace the BEV in the coming years.
 The hydrogen fuel cell technology is having many advantages when compared to BEV.
 The competitiveness and market establishment of hydrogen fuel cell cars will totally depend on fuel cell costs and refueling stations.

 In the case of BEV, there are 4 stages to reach 30 percent of electric car volume by the year 2030.
-The stages are mentioned below
+The stages are mentioned below:

 - How to create demand